 - an electric kettle

 Where rooms have shared bathroom facilities we provide a toilet, washbasin and shower for residents to use.
 The number of people sharing a shower/toilet ranges from 2 to 6.
 Shared bathroom facilities are cleaned every day except Sunday.

 Yes.
 There is allocated kitchen storage space in each main kitchen.
 On average each resident is allocated two cupboards to use as storage.
 We also provide fridge space (normally one fridge shelf) and freezer space (normally half a shelf).
 Double rooms and family flats have their own storage and fridges in their kitchens.

 Yes.
 In each building there is a laundry room.
 Each laundry has one washing machine and one drying machine.
 You must provide your own soap/washing liquid.
 The machines are operated by coins.
 One washing cycle costs £2.00 and one drying cycle costs £1.00.
 We also provide an ironing board and iron in each laundry room.
 There are drying racks inside and outside which you can use.

 9. Does the Centre provide heating?/How does the heating work?

 Yes.
 The centre is centrally heated and there is a radiator in each room.
 These can be controlled by residents via a flow control valve on each radiator, although there is a centrally controlled thermostat which sets a max. temperature.

 If residents find that they are still cold, we can provide extra blankets.

 10. Can I bring a bike/car?
 Where can I park it?

 You are welcome to bring your own bicycle or car with you.
-We have bicycle sheds at both buildings and there are two car parks (for approximately 6 cars each).
+We have covered bicycle racks at both buildings and there are two car parks (for approximately 6 cars each).